ClickFunnels-Review-2025/.github/profile/README.md

 The real win?
 It hands you a proven system so you can focus on growing, not tinkering.
 As online competition heats up, tools like this separate the thriving from the struggling.
 Here’s an unexpected kicker: most users don’t fail because of the tool—they fail because they don’t start.

 What’s your move?
-[Start your 14-day ClickFunnels trial here](#) and see if it’s your growth catalyst.
+[Start your 14-day ClickFunnels trial here](https://www.clickfunnels.com/signup-flow-new-plans?aff=401b10f9dc14d23c237f5783502b651e3dc980aa93d54144d5ccd68332122b14) and see if it’s your growth catalyst.
 Still unsure?
 Ask yourself: can you afford to keep losing sales?

 ---

-*Technical Notes:*
-- **Word Count:** ~3,000 words (fine-tuned during drafting).
-- **Readability:** Flesch-Kincaid score ~65 (8th-grade level), verified post-edit.
-- **SEO:** Primary keyword "Clickfunnels review" in H1, intro, H2, conclusion (0.7% density).
-Secondary keywords: "ClickFunnels features," "ClickFunnels pricing," "ClickFunnels alternatives."
-LSI terms: sales funnels, funnel builder, conversion rates.
-- **Schema:** FAQ and Table of Contents markup ready for implementation.
-- **Sources:** Insights from ClickFunnels’ official site, Trustpilot reviews, competitor analyses (Kartra, Leadpages), and personal testing (2025 data).